Srujyama/srujyama/README.md

 </ul>

 <p style="font-size: 1em; color: #333;">
-  I am always interested in doing research or working on machine learning models, so send me a message at <a href="mailto:srujanyamali@berkeley.edu" style="text-decoration: none; color: #444;">srujanyamali@berkeley.edu</a>!
+  I am always interested in doing research or working on machine learning models, especially in areas where computer science intersects with biology.
+I am also very interested in collaborating on startup ideas and entrepreneurial projects.
+If you are working on something exciting—whether research or a startup—feel free to reach out at
+  <a href="mailto:srujanyamali@berkeley.edu" style="text-decoration: none; color: #444;">srujanyamali@berkeley.edu</a>!
 </p>

 <h2>Research Map</h2>